Soaring Eagle Academy

 ESSENTIAL FUNCTIONS:

-• Evaluate, plan and implement Speech Language Therapy services according to DIR® and Developmental Language model methodology and practices.
+• Conduct the classroom according to DIR® and developmental language model methodology practices.

 • Ability to modulate and demonstrate affect appropriate to the situation to facilitate learning.